Jenina1048510/history/README.md

-The Spanish conquest of the Aztec Empire culminated with the fall of Tenochtitlan in 1521.
+Michelangelo completed the ceiling of the Sistine Chapel in 1512.